goatchurchprime/HGnotebooks/wingflattening/freecad_macro_work/README.txt

 p7wingshape.py - Creates SectionGroup of bsplines from shapes defined in P7-211221-XYZ geometry.csv

-R13wingshape.py - Creates SectionGroup of bsplines from linearized shapes in Group.
-Presence of Group node is used to identify that scripts are running against the R13 wingeval
+R13wingshape.py - *Doesn't* create SectionGroup of bsplines from linearized shapes in Group.
+Instead makes a lofted surface from Group linearized sections against which we can calculate the R13 wingeval

 R13blankcutlinesketch.py - Constructs cutlinesketch with a dimensioned construction line rectangle for use in defining the cuts in the fabric in UV space.
 Also creates sketches precutupper and precutlower